Onionator/SlidePuzzle/README.md

     * solve for 10 then 11 then 10 followed by formula for 4
     * then 14 and 15 both need to move left one square. if 15 is left to 14 it is unsolvable.

+## New Strategy

+// The puzzle should always be solvable.
+        // If the board length is even and the zero is in in an even row (to determine even row start counting at 1 from the bottom) and the number of inversions is odd then it is solvable.
+        // If the board length is even and the zero is in in an odd row (to determine odd row start counting at 1 from the bottom) and the number of inversions is even then it is solvable.
+        // If the board length is odd and the number of inversions is even then it is solvable.

+        // Rules of movement
+        // 1.
+The number can only move up if it the zero is above it.
+        // 2.
+The number can only move left if the zero is left of it.
+        // 3.
+The number can only move down if it the zero is below it.
+        // 4.
+The number can only move right if the zero is right of it.
+        // 5.
+The zero can only move up if it doesn't affect a number that is already in its place above it.
+        // 6.
+The zero can only move left if it doesn't affect a number this is already in its place left of it.
+        // 7.
+There are some exceptions to rules 3 and 4 such as the furthest right number in a row or the furthest down number in a column require zero to move numbers that have already been placed.
+        // 8.
+The top row should be solved first.
+It is solved going left to right while not affecting numbers already in place unless otherwise specified by rule 5.
+        // 9.
+The left column should be solved next.
+It is solved going top to bottom while not affecting numbers already in place unless otherwise specified by rule 5.
+        // 10.
+Repeat 8 followed by 9 until there is a 3X3 unsolved square in the bottom right corner.
+        // 11.
+Do step 8 twice.
+Then finish the puzzle.

+        // Loop through the moves for each number until it is in its place.
+        // First determine if moving the zero the least amount of times to be able to move the number is possible while following the rules.
+        // If it is possible then proceed with zero movement followed by number movement when available.
+        // If it is not possible then determine the next shortest distance

 ## Technologies
   * Java